Disorder effects on triple-point fermions: Introduction

 A direct consequence of the topological charges is the existence of Fermi arcs connecting the surface projections of oppositely-charged nodes.
 These Fermi arcs are manifestations of the bulk-boundary correspondence of Weyl semimetals and can be measured by ARPES~\cite{Armitage2018} or in transport experiments~\cite{Hu2019}.
 Moreover, the Fermi arcs carry surface Berry curvature~(BC) and Berry curvature dipole, leading to linear or nonlinear anomalous Hall conductivity~\cite{Chen2013, Wawrzik2021}.
 So far, there are only few works devoted to studying the robustness of the Fermi arcs of Weyl semimetals~\cite{Takane2016, Slager2017, Wilson2018}.
 Even less is known about the disorder effects on the Fermi arcs of TPFs.

-Aiming to answer above questions, in this paper we study the stability of TPFs against disorder, focusing both on the DOS as well as on the associated Fermi arcs.
+Due to the additional flat band, the DOS, a commonly used diagnostic that indicates the stability of Dirac/Weyl nodes against disorder, cannot solely reveal the disorder effects on TPFs.
+Therefore, in addition to the DOS, we study the fate of Fermi arcs as well as the associated BC driven phenomena.
+This work is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the model Hamiltonian of the triple point fermion.
 The numerical results are presented and discussed in the following sections: Section \ref{sec:dos} shows the results of density of states and Sec.~\ref{sec:arcs} discusses the stability of Fermi arcs and the interplay between disorder and the surface Berry curvature.
 Finally, we conclude in Sec.~\ref{sec:concl}.